hphelion/documentation/commercial/GA1/commercial.install-GA-supportmatrix.md

 	**Important:** Since the installer currently uses only the first available disk, all servers must have RAID controllers pre-configured to present their storage as a single, logical disk.
 RAID across multiple physical discs is strongly recommended for both  performance and resilience.

-- Other requirements and recommendations are as follows:

-	- The Ubuntu 14.04 operating system must be installed
-	- A browser to access the undercloud or overcloud
-	- A desktop emulator, such as [Virtual Machine Manager](http://virt-manager.org/), to monitor and access cloud nodes
-	- A simple command line tool installed, such as [IPMItool](http://sourceforge.net/projects/ipmitool/), to determine the state of cloud nodes.

-	**Important:** This system might be reconfigured during the installation process so a dedicated system is recommended.
-Reconfiguration might include installing additional software packages, and changes to the network or visualization configuration.

-A baremetal multi-node deployment consists of a minimum of 8 baremetal servers, to which you can add up to 100 Compute nodes.

 The following table lists the minimum requirements required for installation of each type of node.
 The maximum of 2TB for the undercloud and overcloud nodes is mandatory for installation.

 <table style="text-align: left; vertical-align: top;">